rascol/Raspberry-Pi-PPS-Client/README.md

 ## Building on a Linux Workstation

-This is decidedly for the experienced.
+This is decidedly for the adventurous.
 We've had problems with the cross-compiler where it looked like everything was fine but the code didn't run on the RPi.
 Very hard to debug.
 On the other hand, it can be much easier to get code though the compile stage on a workstation.

 You might want to create a folder to hold the kernel and tools.
 For example,
 ```